informalsystems/tendermint-rs/docs/architecture/adr-012-multi-version.md

 will be emitted in two side-by-side modules, `tendermint::v0_34` and `tendermint::v0_37`.
-All names under the latter module are also reexported under the `tendermint` module, providing a low-change migration path for code bases that used previous versions of the crate and the "default" import names for those applications that only need to target the latest version.
+All names under the latter module are also reexported under the `tendermint` module, providing a low-change migration path for code bases that used previous versions of the crate, and the "default" import paths for those applications that only need to target the latest version.

 ### tendermint

-The domain types are largely unchanged
+The domain types are largely unchanged, except where additional fields are needed to support version 0.37.
+Some new types are added as required by the new version.
+Conversions to and from Protobuf types defined in `tendermint-proto` are provided for both `tendermint::v0_34` and `tendermint::v0_37` generated types, except where the types are new to 0.37.

 ### tendermint-rpc